GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service-workers/events/index.md

 ### ServiceWorkerGlobal.fetch {: #fetch }

-Fired when anything is retrieved from the extension package or when `fetch()` and `XMLHttpRequest()` are called from an extension script.
+Fired when anything is retrieved from the extension package or when `fetch()` and `XMLHttpRequest()` are called from a content or popup script.
 In the latter cases, you will need to add the URLs of the pages you want to fetch to the `"host_permissions"` key in the `manifest.json`.

 ### ServiceWorkerGlobal.message {: #message }